 The engine in your vehicle will last for many thousands of miles if driven and cared for properly.
 The best way to care for the cylinder block is to follow a good maintenance regimen.
 This includes regular oil and filter changes, engine performance check-ups, and cooling system maintenance.
-If you notice that engine performance drops off, that the engine is using oil, or observe problems with coolant temperature or oil pressure, it’s wise to have these looked into at D and R Car Care and Lube Center as soon as possible by their qualified professionals.
+If you notice that engine performance drops off, that the engine is using oil, or observe problems with coolant temperature or oil pressure, it’s wise to have these looked into at D & R Car Care as soon as possible by our qualified professionals.

-The cylinder head, when used with a head gasket, seals the cylinders so that they’re capable of building compression for engine operation.
+The cylinder head, when used with a head gasket, seals the cylinders so they are capable of building compression for engine operation.

 The engine in your vehicle will last for many thousands of miles if driven and cared for properly.
 The best way to care for the cylinder head is to follow a good maintenance regimen.
 This includes regular oil and filter changes, engine performance check-ups, and cooling system maintenance.
 The main enemy of the cylinder head is overheating.
-If you notice that the engine temperature is higher than normal, take your vehicle to D and R Car Care and Lube Center as soon as possible.
+If you notice that the engine temperature is higher than normal, take your vehicle to D & R Car Care as soon as possible.
 Overheating can quickly warp aluminum cylinder heads and contribute to head gasket failure.
-Any time you notice engine performance dropping off, or observe problems with coolant temperature or oil pressure, it’s wise to have these looked into as soon as possible at D & R Intensive Car Care and Lube Center.
+Any time you notice engine performance dropping off or observe problems with coolant temperature or oil pressure, it’s wise to have these looked into as soon as possible at D & R Car Care.